Robert Carnegie, Lord Kinnaird: Life

+Diplomat

 He was involved with other law lords in the debates over the Scottish-English border and especially the issue of who should have Berwick-upon-Tweed.
 In 1553, when Mary of Guise became Regent, he was appointed Clerk to the Treasurer.
-Later that year he was re-appointed, along with Sir Robert Bellenden, to the task of settling legal issues relating to the border.
+Later that year, he was re-appointed, along with Sir Robert Bellenden, to the task of settling legal issues relating to the border.
+Carnegie was sent to present Border complaints to Mary I of England.
+He joined with the French ambassador, François de Noailles, in London, which added to English irritation.
+Carnegie next attended a meeting at Carlisle with James MacGill of Nether Rankeillour, the Earl of Cassilis, and the Bishop of Orkney, with an English delegation including the Bishop of Durham and the Earl of Westmorland.
 This long-winded negotiation resulted in an initial agreement in December 1557.

+Death

 His final appearance as a member of the Privy Council appears in December 1565.

 He died at either Leuchars Castle or nearby Earlshall Castle in Fife on 5 July 1566 and is buried in the parish churchyard at Leuchars in central Fife.

 Family

 He was married to Margaret Guthrie of the Guthries of Lunan.
 They were parents to Sir John Carnegie (d.1595) and at least 12 other children including David Carnegie of Colluthie and Helen Carnegie whose third husband John Gordon built Glenbuchat Castle.